GP looks to telecare for future of healthcare at home

 Like many others, Dr Simon Fradd had said that the current way that healthcare is delivered by the NHS is "not sustainable", and with figures from the Royal College of GPs stating that the country currently has 8,000 doctors less than it needs, other ways of delivering successful healthcare need to be found.

 The problem of not having enough trained and skilled healthcare professionals and the funds to pay for them can be found across the globe, and it is something which led to the creation of international self-care day in China on 24 July 2012.
 In considering this day and how the NHS could improve care in the future, Dr Simon Fradd is appealing for patients to be given the tools they need to be fully involved with the management of their illnesses, particularly in terms of older people with long-term conditions.

-Whereas independent-living aids such as a walk in shower can already help people care for themselves at home, telecare is now emerging as a way in which GPs and other healthcare professionals can get involved with helping a patient deal with their condition at home.
+Whereas independent-living aids such as a walk in showers and baths can already help people care for themselves at home, telecare is now emerging as a way in which GPs and other healthcare professionals can get involved with helping a patient deal with their condition at home.
 This technology can be part of a whole care package that delivers uninterrupted care at home, providing patients with both the healthcare support they need and the independence that they deserve.